Eiko-Tokura/monad-effect/README.md

 - `Result es a` behaves like `Either (EList es) a`.
 - When `es ~ '[]`, `Result '[] a` is *effectively just `a`* (`resultNoError` witnesses this).
-- `EList es` is a **non‑empty** sum type: you cannot construct an `EList '[]`, so a `RFailure` always carries *one of the listed error types*.
+- `EList es` is a **non-empty** sum type: you cannot construct an `EList '[]`, so a `RFailure` always carries *one of the listed error types*.

 ### Named error types – ErrorText, ErrorValue, MonadExcept

-To avoid defining a new ADT for every small error case, the library provides ad‑hoc, named error wrappers:
+To avoid defining a new ADT for every small error case, the library provides ad-hoc, named error wrappers:

 ```haskell
 -- | A named textual error.